 What is the outlook (prognosis) for hyperparathyroidism?

 In primary hyperparathyroidism, after successful surgery to remove the parathyroid glands (parathyroidectomy), the outlook is usually excellent and most people are cured.
 If you do not have symptoms and are followed up without surgery, there is also generally a good prognosis.
-Significant bone loss and other symptoms may be absent for many years when you are followed up.
+Significant bone loss and other symptoms may not happen for many years when you are followed up.

 However, if you have secondary or tertiary hyperparathyroidism, the prognosis tends to be worse.
-This is because it is usually caused by underlying advanced chronic kidney failure.
+This is because it is usually caused by underlying stage 5 CKD.

 There are some things that you can do if you have hyperparathyroidism:

-- Make sure that you drink plenty of fluids and do not become dehydrated.
+- Make sure that you drink plenty of fluids and do not become lacking in fluid in the body (dehydrated).

 - Avoid taking certain medicines such as some 'water tablets' (diuretics).
 If you are already taking diuretics, you should discuss this with your doctor.